KevinTopollaj/GitHub-Followers/README.md

 - Prioritize user satisfaction and app reliability by implementing error handling mechanisms, gracefully managing unexpected errors and edge cases to maintain app stability under various use-cases.

-### 9. Navigate to GitHub profile of a User using Safari:
+### 9. Navigate to the GitHub profile of a User using Safari:

 - The user is able to navigate to a specific User profile in GitHub using Safari.